 Research has shown that the average carbon payback period for the production and installation of solar panels is 1-4 years.
 This means that over their lifetime, typically 40 years, each panel will generate zero-carbon and zero-pollution electricity for decades after any carbon emitted in its production has been paid back.
 As manufacturing processes advance, it is likely that the carbon payback period for solar will decrease further.

 As electricity prices soar amid an energy security crisis, renewables can offer hope.
 Power generated in solar farms will always be cheaper to produce than that generated through burning fossil fuels.
 Taking back control of our energy supply is the only way to ensure long term energy security.
 Solar farms are fully subsidy-free so come at no cost to the tax payer.

 As well as helping local causes directly, we provide a generous community benefit endowment fund at each of our sites.
 These are administrated by local Community Foundations and are designed to last in perpetuity, still generating money for local causes long after the solar panels have been recycled.

 People are aware of the climate crisis, but the ecological crisis is only now beginning to become more widely understood.
-One of our key differentiators is that we are seeking to go beyond industry best practice in terms of what we can do for wildlife and biodiversity.
-We’re working with one of our project partners, the RSPB, to develop solar farms that meet the Fair to Nature Standard.
+One of our key differentiators is that we are seeking to go beyond industry best practice for wildlife and biodiversity.
+We work directly with the RSPB snd Buglife, to develop solar farms that meet the Fair to Nature Standard.
 In addition to this, we have a number of wildlife charities and Trusts helping us to design projects that seek to be best-in-class, in the hope of raising the industry standard across the board.

 We do this so that communities can genuinely shape the design of the project.
 Some developers are accused of seeing community consultation as a ‘tick box’ exercise but that is certainly not the case for us.